pippim/pippim.github.io/index.md

 ## Python Program `stack-to-blog.py` Snippet

 To generate this site's blog posts (which are really Stack Excahgne Answers), the Python program `stack-to-blog.py` was used.
 Here is a small snippet of that program:

-Note it is important to follow these instructions to setup your site: [Adding a theme to your GitHub Pages site using Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)

-Otherwise Jekyll documentation itself could break your Github Pages theme you've chosen.
-For example, `_layouts/default.html` needs to be copied from your theme!

 Here is a small snippet of the Python program `stack-to-blog.py`: